sboles/rally_utils/README.md

 * Start your server
 * Run `create_subscriptions`

-## Better Rally
-Better Rally is a Google Chrome extension that filters out the noise when using Rally.

-## Installation
-* Clone this project
-* Enable developer mode in Chrome
-* Load Unpacked Extension and select `extensions/better_rally`

 ## git-branches
 A shell script to list branches with the authors of the last commit.
 A name can be supplied to find all branches where the last commit's author string includes the name.